 Count on the Peterson Cat marine engine team.

 Peterson Power Systems, Inc. serves the industrial OEM engine market with highly regarded representatives who have years of experience in sales, service, and engineering.
+We're here to work with you not only as a supplier of engines but as a partner to help improve your processes and product, and reduce inventory and turnaround time.

 When power goes off it’s important to have backup power ready, and Peterson Power Systems can fill this need through a large product line capable of a variety of applications.
 With reliable power, your hospital may run without interruption, unaffected by power outages.